-From this spiffing spot, head back west towards Ludgate Circus, riding over the River Fleet – London’s largest subterranean river – parts of which lie up to 40 feet below the road.
-Continue towards New Bridge Street past sights such as Watergate – now a lane, previously an old river entrance to Bridewell Palace.
-Roll onwards into London Blackfriars, the region occupied by London’s Dominican Friars, where important parliamentary meetings were held hundreds of years ago.
+From this splendid spot, head back west towards Ludgate Circus, riding over London’s largest subterranean river, the River Fleet.
+Parts of the river lie up to 40 feet below the road.
+Continue towards New Bridge Street past sights such as Watergate lane, which was once an old river entrance to Bridewell Palace.
+Roll onwards into London Blackfriars, previously home to London’s Dominican Friars and where important parliamentary meetings were held hundreds of years past.

-From here you could continue east to the The Tower of London – one of England’s most haunted castles.
+From here you could continue east to one of England’s most haunted castles, the Tower of London.
 The tower is also very near Cooper’s Row, which is a superb spot to see part of the London Wall – a captivating slab of moss-strewn rubble forged in Roman times (roughly 200 AD) – which stands in stark contrast to the surrounding modern glass buildings.

 You could also roll back towards the west onto Victoria Embankment and peddle along the Thames, all the way to parliament.
 While taking roughly 30 minutes by public transport, this stretch can be peddled in a mere 10.
 Arrive near Victoria Station, take in Big Ben, parliament and those austere chaps with the tall, funny-looking, furry hats.

-A few of my friends didn’t take to London, becoming depressed and/or overwhelmed by the vast smoggy, grey cityness of it all.
+A few of my friends didn’t take to London, becoming depressed and/or overwhelmed by the vast, grey, busyness of it all.
 If you’re feeling this way, cycling in London can most certainly help.
-You’ll never look at the city the same way again.
+In fact, after peddling a few blocks around the city, you’ll never look at London the same way again.